camunda/camunda-docs-static/get-started/content/dmn11/model.md

 # Start with the Table Header

+First, click on "Enter Advanced Mode" to see and edit the technical properties.

-Start by setting the name of the table.
-Click on the top left field and type "Dish" as the [name of the table](/manual/latest/reference/dmn11/decision-table/#decision-name).
+Start by setting the name of the decision.
+Click on the top left field and type "Dish" as the [name of the decision](/manual/latest/reference/dmn11/decision-table/#decision-name).

 {{< img src="../img/modeler-step1.png" >}}

-Next, click on the field below and replace "decision" by "dish" to set the technical [id of the table](/manual/latest/reference/dmn11/decision-table/#decision-id) which is used to reference the decision table inside the process application.
+Next, click on the field below and replace "decision" by "dish" to set the technical [id of the decision](/manual/latest/reference/dmn11/decision-table/#decision-id) which is used to reference the decision inside the process application.

 To set the [label of the input](/manual/latest/reference/dmn11/decision-table/input/#input-label) click on the field under "Input" and type "Season".
 Same for the [output label](/manual/latest/reference/dmn11/decision-table/output/#output-label), click on the field under "Output" and type "Dish".